mate-academy/jv-program-common-mistakes/java-core/solid/fruit-shop.md

 __first part__

 #### Follow SOLID rules
 Please design your classes according to the SOLID principles.
-Make your classes are simple, reusable and focused on a single problem.
+Make your classes simple, reusable and focused on a single problem.
 In this case you will save a lot of time when you need to add/modify existing functionality in the future.
 #### Don't keep all logic in a single package
 You can use packages to make the structure of the code better, so let's do it.
 Gather classes with same purpose/common logic in a corresponding package.
 #### VSC usage
 Remember about informative commit and PR naming.
-Person that is outside of your work progress should understand what feature/functional you have added.
+Person that is outside of context of your work progress should understand what feature/functional you have added.
-### Don't ignore exceptions in try-catch blocks
+#### Don't ignore exceptions in try-catch blocks
 Don't leave `e.printStackTrace()` or `System.out.println(e.getMessage())` at the catch blocks.
 Let's rethrow a RuntimeException() with informative message and exception object.